Karturbis/atlantica/README.md

-search the rest of the words (except for the last) for a preposition from the preposition list (If a preposition is found, the word to the left is the direct object, the last word is the indirect object) if no preposition is found, the last word is the object before every object, there is one adjective allowed check if there are non classified words, if there are the input could not be interpreted
+search the rest of the words (except for the last) for a preposition from the preposition list (If a preposition is found, the word to the left is the direct object, the last word is the indirect object) if no preposition is found, the last word is the object before every object, there is one adjective allowed.
+Check if there are non classified words, if there are the input could not be interpreted

-In sentences with ANDs, the sentence is copied, the verb stays and every new instance gets one of the objects, that are seperated by the ANDs
+In sentences with ANDs, the sentence is copied, the verb stays and every new instance gets one of the objects, that are seperated by the ANDs.
 In sentences with THENs, the sentence gets splited at the then and the two (or more) sentences are executed one after the other.